Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

+To evaluate the generalizability of the proposed method, we apply the trained Actor-Critic policy, initially tailored for mixed phantoms, to various noise levels, phantoms possessing distinct shapes and intensity values.
+Following this, we train the Actor-Critic policy using simple datasets.
+Next, to assess its effectiveness, we evaluated how well it could generalize from a simple training dataset to a similar yet more complex dataset.

-Furthermore,we investigate the impact of Gaussian noise on an Actor-Critic agent's ability to select informative angles for phantoms.
-Our results, presented in Figure (\ref{fig:MixedTraining}), demonstrate that the performance gap between the equidistant and Actor-Critic policies is reduced in the presence of $5\%$ Gaussian noise on the measurements.
-Specifically, our training results show that the incremental reward setting yields nearly identical total rewards to the equidistant policy, suggesting that the presence of noise negatively impacts the training process.
-Additionally, comparing the result samples from end-to-end rewards in Figures (\ref{fig:MixedSamples}) and (\ref{fig:MixedNSamples}), we find that the noise in measurements has a substantial influence on the angle selection strategy, including the fixed angles and the informative angles selection orders afterward.
+We investigate the impact of Gaussian noise ($5\%$, $7.5\%$, and $10\%$) on the Actor-Critic agent's ability to select informative angles for phantoms.
+As illustrated in Figure (\ref{fig:MixedTrainingN}), the incorporation of Gaussian noise into measurements results in a decrease in performance for both the equidistant and Actor-Critic policies, particularly when compared to outcomes from noise-free measurements.
+Nevertheless, Actor-Critic policies consistently outperform the equidistant approach, particularly in an end-to-end framework.
+This indicates that the predominant factors contributing to performance disparities are the difficulties inherent in reconstructing data from noise-contaminated inputs.
+Comparing the result samples with 5$\%$ Gaussian noise from end-to-end rewards in Figure (\ref{fig:MixedNSamples}) to those in Figure (\ref{fig:MixedSamples}) from Experiment 4, we find that the noise in measurements has a substantial influence on the angle selection strategy, including the fixed angles and the informative angles selection orders afterward.
 To better understand the differences between the two policies in Figures (\ref{fig:MixedSamples}) and (\ref{fig:MixedNSamples}), we show the policy results for triangles in Figure (\ref{fig:ComparisonPolicy}).
 Our analysis reveals that the policy for clean data is tightly clustered around informative angles, whereas the policy for noisy data is more broadly distributed.
 We also observe that the policy realizes adaptive angle selection, where the probability of a chosen angle decreases significantly, followed by an increase in the probability of some angles with a small probability.

-Based on the results for the PSNR values presented in Table (\ref{tb:MixedTest}), it can be observed that the Actor-Critic policies, with both end-to-end and incremental rewards, outperform the equidistant policy.
-In addition, adding noise to the measurements reduces the performance gap between the policies.
-Notably, the end-to-end reward setting still exhibits the highest performance.
-Moreover, the model's performance on noisy measurements improves when testing the model trained on clean measurements compared to the model trained on noisy measurements, confirming that the training on noisy measurements degrade the performance of the Actor-Critic policies.